ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 IEnumerable produclList as parameter.
 Corrected the same and everythings working as expected.

 @12.50am Added a few more categories,covertypes and added one more product,everything works as expected

+@05.40 Reviewed the final output and noticed that the card layout on the homepage needs to aligned properly,added height attribs to card element and tested the output.
 ******************************************************************

 **Testing**